frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 https://github.com/frankcohen/ReflectionsOS/tree/main/Devices/Sox

-Requirements for this project: x 1) Schematic, Layout, and BOM developed in EasyEDA Designer https://easyeda.com/editor
+Requirements for this project: x- 1) Schematic, Layout, and BOM developed in EasyEDA Designer https://easyeda.com/editor

-x 2) 36 mm diameter round board, designers choice on number of layers, traces are 1 oz copper thickness, 1.6 mm board thickness, components mounted on both sides.
+x- 2) 36 mm diameter round board, designers choice on number of layers, traces are 1 oz copper thickness, 1.6 mm board thickness, components mounted on both sides.

-x 3) The breadboard for this project uses break out boards.
+x- 3) The breadboard for this project uses break out boards.
 These have a bunch of step-up/down 3.3-5 volt adaptors, none of these are necessary for the board.
 Everything needs to fit onto the 36 mm diameter round board, except for the GPS antenna, TFT display, gesture sensor,